revlix-sp/data.ctr4ever.com/README.md

-# CTR4Ever_Ranking_Color
+# data.ctr4ever.com
-Color visual of the crash team racing ranking. ( ctr4ever ) <br/>
-Updated automatically at midnight.
+Updated automatically from the json at midnight.

 To access it : [here](https://revlix-sp.github.io/CTR4Ever_Ranking_Color/)